 Parties and get-togethers are a great excuse to make some of my favorite more indulgent treats, like brownies and cookies and cheesy dips.
 But this past month I had so many occasions to make snacks that I actually got a little sick of eating junk.
 Can you believe it?

 (In related cucumber news, have you guys seen the Cats vs. Cucumbers videos?
+Look them up on YouTube!
 Hilarious.
 I tried it on my cat but she just looked at me like, what’s wrong with you?
-Typical.)
+Typical cat move.)

 Anywho, we have a ton of fresh dill growing in the garden right now and it’s one of my all time favorite herbs.
 Last year it bolted as soon as it got hot out, so I’m trying to take advantage while it’s still cool and use all the dill I can.